-3. Practice-based learning and improvement: The Addiction Medicine specialist will stay current with evolving science and clinical practice relevant to the prevention and management of SUD and complications.
+- o Pre and post operative care - o Pain management - o Peri-natal period (mother and child) - o Problems related to intravenous drug use - 3.
+Practice-based learning and improvement: The Addiction Medicine specialist will stay current with evolving science and clinical practice relevant to the prevention and management of SUD and complications.
 They will be a life-long learner of patient care and will be able to appraise and assimilates new scientific evidence in the care of patients.
-Specifically, the physician will:

-- Be able to access needed resources and information on substances and addiction - Consult with other treatment resources as appropriate

-- Be able to supervise and teach other health care professionals - Access scientific and clinical information from the medical literature - Know avenues for specialization/concentration/continuing education in the field - Continuously improve skills through practice assessment

-4. Interpersonal skills and communication: The Addiction Medicine specialist will consistently use respectful and effective communication with SUD patients, their families and other health care professionals, in order to optimize medical care.
-Specifically, the physician will:

-- Communicate with patients based on medical and public health understanding of drug use and addiction, in a manner that is: - o Respectful and non-judgmental - o Based on accurate and non-stigmatizing nomenclature - o Structured and firm as appropriate - Routinely use motivational strategies to support change - Understand the importance of families/significant others in addressing substance issues and communicate with them effectively as appropriate - Understand him/herself to be a member of a care team and communicate effectively and respectfully with co-care providers - Recognize and address potential barriers to effective communication - o Health literacy limitations - o Jargon - o Language and cultural differences

-5. Professionalism: The Addiction Medicine specialist will engage in care of persons with SUD in a professional, health-oriented, responsible and proactive manner, in order to reduce substance-related harm, promote health and address co-existing medical problems.
+Specifically, the physician will: - Be able to access needed resources and information on substances and addiction - Consult with other treatment resources as appropriate - Be able to supervise and teach other health care professionals - Access scientific and clinical information from the medical literature - Know avenues for specialization/concentration/continuing education in the field - Continuously improve skills through practice assessment - 4.
+Interpersonal skills and communication: The Addiction Medicine specialist will consistently use respectful and effective communication with SUD patients, their families and other health care professionals, in order to optimize medical care.
+Specifically, the physician will: - Communicate with patients based on medical and public health understanding of drug use and addiction, in a manner that is: - o Respectful and non-judgmental - o Based on accurate and non-stigmatizing nomenclature - o Structured and firm as appropriate - Routinely use motivational strategies to support change - •Understand the importance of families/significant others in addressing substance issues and communicate with them effectively as appropriate - •Understand they are a member of a care team and communicate effectively and respectfully with co-care providers - Recognize and address potential barriers to effective communication - o Health literacy limitations - o Jargon - o Language and cultural differences - 5.
+Professionalism: The Addiction Medicine specialist will engage in care of persons with SUD in a professional, health-oriented, responsible and proactive manner, in order to reduce substance-related harm, promote health and address co-existing medical problems.
 They will manifest a commitment to carrying out professional responsibilities, an adherence to ethical principles, and sensitivity to a diverse patient population.
-Specifically the physician will:
+Specifically the physician will: - Maintain an appropriate appearance

-- Maintain an appropriate appearance - Be consistently punctual and reliable - Demonstrate respect and sensitivity to patients' culture, age gender, and disabilities. - o Provide care of persons with substance use problems based on a medical and public health paradigm of drug use and addiction - Recognize and actively address stigma towards persons with substance misuse and/or addiction - o Not discriminate, or tolerate discrimination towards, persons with substance misuse and/or addiction - o Address addiction as a chronic medical illness and harmful drug use as a personal and public health problem in all contexts - Provide or arrange for ongoing care of persons with substance use problems, to address: - Substance use problems - Other medical problems

-- Effectively address substance use issues among colleagues - Recognize signs of harmful substance use in colleagues - Pro-actively intervene when concerned about a colleague or his/her patients well- being - Know available help resources for self and colleagues - Practice self-awareness and self-care - Continuously seek balance in professional and personal life - Proactively manage personal substance risks - Engage in personal self-care - Avoid potentially harmful substance use - Assess personal substance risks - Be aware of how the physicians' own experiences may affect their relationship with patients with addictions

-6. Systems based practice: The Addiction Medicine specialist will demonstrate an awareness of and responsiveness to the larger context and system of health care.
-They will recognize the multidimensional components of the system required to reduce SUD.
+- Be consistently punctual and reliable - Demonstrate respect and sensitivity to patients' culture, age gender, and disabilities - o Provide care of persons with substance use problems based on a medical and public health paradigm of drug use and addiction - o Recognize and actively address stigma towards persons with substance misuse and/or addiction - o Not discriminate, or tolerate discrimination towards, persons with substance misuse and/or addiction - Address addiction as a chronic medical illness and harmful drug use as a personal and public health problem in all contexts - Provide or arrange for ongoing care of persons with substance use problems, to address: - Substance use problems - Other medical problems - o Effectively address substance use issues among colleagues - Recognize signs of harmful substance use in colleagues - Pro-actively intervene when concerned about a colleague or their patients well-being - Know available help resources for self and colleagues - Practice self-awareness and self-care - Continuously seek balance in professional and personal life - Proactively manage personal substance risks - Engage in personal self-care - Avoid potentially harmful substance use - Assess personal substance risks - Be aware of how the physicians' own experiences may affect their relationship with patients with addictions - 6.
+Systems based practice: The Addiction Medicine specialist will demonstrate an awareness of and responsiveness to the larger context and system of health care.
+They will recognize the multi-dimensional components of the system required to reduce SUD.
 They will be able to effectively access, navigate and engage the system to optimize care.